amirsadafi/Predictive-Maintenance-LSTM/README.md

 Predictive maintenance study for Complex case study. we've obtained failure causes was basically an operation fault and more basically a design Error of the plant.
 Obviously, the use of code and content needs to cite the source.

+For more you can check this out https://docs.microsoft.com/en-us/azure/architecture/data-science-process/predictive-maintenance-playbook